Flows – The Game Changer for Next-Generation AI Systems

 You can specify the format of the results.
 Flat JSON means that results from all branches will be saved on the same level as any previous outcomes.
 And if there are two same output names in multiple branches, they can be overwritten.
 The parallel execution guarantees neither order nor results.
 You can prevent this from happening by selecting nested JSON, which will save the results from each branch under a separate key, based on the branch name (that is the tag/category name).

 If some data (output_field) are present in the incoming request, we can skip calling the branch selector processing.
 You can define this in If Output Field Exists.
 This way we can save credits and also improve the precision of the system.
-I will show you how useful this behavior can be in the next paragraphs.
+I will show you how useful this behaviour can be in the next paragraphs.
 To learn about the advanced options of training, check this article.

-Fashion Detection … With Tags!
+An Example: Fashion Detection With Tags

 We have just created a flow to tag simple and basic pictures.
 That is cool.
 But can we really use it in real-life applications?
 Probably not.
 The reason is, in most pictures, there is usually more than one clothing item.
 So how are we going to automate the tagging of more complex pictures?
-The answer is simple: we can integrate the object detection into flows and combine it with recognition & tagging models!
+The answer is simple: we can integrate object detection into flows and combine it with recognition & tagging models!

 Example of Fashion Tagging combined with Object Detection in Ximilar App